Sign Language Computational Linguistics

 About this research line

-Since most hearing people do not understand sign language, signers and non-signers mostly communicate through interpreters, or through written language.
-Neither is practical for day-to-day iteraction, or getting to know each other on an informal basis.
+In Flanders, only about 13,000 people can communicate in Flemish Sign Language (Vlaamse Gebarentaal, VGT).
+For many of those people, VGT is their preferred language.
+Since most hearing people do not understand sign language, signers and non-signers mostly communicate through interpreters or through written language.
+Neither is practical for ad-hoc or day-to-day interaction, or for getting to know each other on an informal basis.
 Interpreters are only available by appointment and need to be paid, and not all signers are equally fluent in written communication.

 Active researchers